-The County pays the entire cost of health insurance coverage for all active employees and retirees hired prior to April 1, 2014 other than non-union employees hired since January 1, 2002, for whom it pays 90% of the cost for family coverage and 95% of the cost for individual coverage.
-For union employees hired on or after April 1, 2014, other than members of the Nassau County Sheriff's Correction Officers Association and the Investigators Police Benevolent Association, the County pays 85% of the total cost of coverage.
-The vast majority of County employees are enrolled in the State's Empire Plan, though the County offers several other plans to its employees.
+The County pays the entire cost of health insurance coverage for all active employees and retirees hired prior to certain dates in 2014 other than non-union employees hired since January 1, 2002, for whom it pays 90% of the cost for family coverage and 95% of the cost for individual coverage.
+For union employees hired on or after certain dates in 2014, other than members of the Investigators Police Benevolent Association, the County pays 85% of the total cost of coverage for employees enrolled in the State's Empire Plan, or if such employees are enrolled in alternative health insurance plans, the County pays up to 85% of the monetary equivalent of the cost of the Empire Plan.
+The vast majority of County employees are enrolled in the State's Empire Plan.

 Health insurance rates are set by the State with respect to employees enrolled in the Empire Plan.
-Figure 10 displays the growth in the County's health insurance costs, excluding interdepartmental expenses, in the Major Operating Funds.
+Figure 10 displays the growth in the County's health insurance costs, excluding interdepartmental transfers, in the Major Operating Funds.